anthonyq7/TriLive/README.md

 ### Backend & Frontend Intergration

 Our Dockerized FastAPI backend (Pydantic, SQLAlchemy) runs on Render with managed PostgreSQL and Redis, automatically building and deploying on each push to main.
-The SwiftUI front end calls the secure HTTPS JSON API for live ETAs, favorites syncing, and location-aware search.
+The SwiftUI front end calls the secure REST API for live ETAs, favorites syncing, and location-aware search.

 ## Potential Updates
 - User accounts & cross-device sync